 The map below shows a breakdown of the average retirement age by state.

 Social Security and Medicare Retirement Age

-Social Security uses the term in place of what most of us would think of as average, or normal, retirement age.
+Social Security uses the term full retirement age in place of what most people would think of as average, or normal, retirement age.
 Full retirement age, abbreviated as FRA, represents the age at which you receive your full amount of Social Security benefits.